 Lucara is a diamond producer focused on developing advanced stage diamond assets in Africa.
 The principal asset and current focus of Lucara is its Karowe Mine in Botswana.
-The Karowe Mine came into production in 2012 and produced a total of 381,706 carats in 2020.
+The Karowe Mine came into production in 2012 and produced a total of 369,390 carats in 2021.
 More detailed information regarding the Karowe Mine can be found under Item 4.2 "Description of Mining Properties".

 The Company mines and markets high quality rough diamonds from its Karowe Mine in Botswana.
 The Company sorts the rough diamonds into internationally recognized sales assortments according to a set of criteria (including size, colour, clarity, expected polished yield and value).
-After valuing the rough diamonds, they are sold from Botswana into various international diamond markets via a sealed bid tender process, through the Clara Platform or pursuant to the terms of the HB diamond supply agreement (July 2020).
+After valuing the rough diamonds, they are sold from Botswana into various international diamond markets via a sealed bid tender process, through the Clara Platform or pursuant to the terms of the amended HB diamond sales agreement (April 2021).

-Beginning in 2018, the Company moved to a blended tender process where run of mine production and Exceptional Stones were sold together, reducing the inventory time for Exceptional Stones and working to achieve a more even revenue stream through the quarters.
-In 2020, there were four tenders held, one of which took place in Gaborone, Botswana and three of which took place in Antwerp, Belgium rather than Botswana due to international travel restrictions.
+Beginning in 2018, the Company moved to a blended tender process where run of mine production and the larger, higher value rough diamonds were sold together, reducing the inventory time for the highest value diamonds recovered and working to achieve a more even revenue stream through the quarters.
+In 2021, four tenders were held in Antwerp, Belgium rather than Botswana due to international travel restrictions.
 Each tender lasts between seven and ten working days, during which time customers view the assortments and place a confidential electronic bid on desired parcels of their choice, and upon conclusion of the tender, the highest bidder wins the parcel.
 The Company's rough diamond clients are international diamond buyers based in the major diamond cutting and polishing centers across the globe.

 The Company expanded its business in 2018 with the purchase of Clara, a company whose primary asset is a secure, digital rough diamond sales platform that uses proprietary analytics together with cloud and blockchain technologies to modernize the existing diamond supply chain, driving efficiencies and ensuring diamond provenance.
 Manufacturers participate in sales on Clara by placing electronic orders specifying the polished diamond parameters they require and the price they are willing to pay.
 Using proprietary analytics, Clara matches individual, scanned rough diamonds to the buyers' optimal polished requirements creating a sale.
-In 2020, following the ramp-up phase of the platform, twenty-three diamond sales were completed.
-As additional third-party producers and manufacturers are on-boarded and in response to increasing variety and size of orders received, the Company expects to continue to increase the frequency of sales of appropriate, qualifying goods through Clara.
+In 2021, twenty-one diamond sales were completed.
+The Company maintains a customer waiting list with additional supply required to meet existing demand and drive the platform's growth.
+In 2022, the Company plans to continue to actively develop additional supply sources, both from third-party producers and the secondary market.
 The Company will continue to augment its overall sales strategy for Karowe goods sized less than 10.8 carats through a combination of Clara and its regular tender process, with the objective of achieving the highest possible price for all diamonds sold.

 Karowe's large, high value diamonds have historically accounted for approximately 60% to 70% of Lucara's annual revenues.
-Although the Karowe Mine remained fully operational following the declaration of COVID-19 as a global pandemic, Lucara made a decision not to tender any of its +10.8 carat production after early March 2020 amidst the uncertainty caused by the global crisis and the significant weakness observed in the rough diamond market.
-In July 2020, Lucara announced a partnership agreement with HB, entering into a definitive supply agreement for the remainder of 2020, for all diamonds produced in excess of +10.8 carats from the Karowe Mine.
+Although the Karowe Mine remained fully operational following the declaration of COVID-19 as a global pandemic in early 2020, Lucara decided not to tender any of its +10.8-carat production after early March 2020 amidst the uncertainty caused by the global crisis and the significant weakness observed in the rough diamond market, particularly for large, high quality rough stones.
+In July 2020, Lucara announced a partnership agreement with HB, entering into a definitive sales agreement for the remainder of 2020, for all diamonds recovered that exceed +10.8 carats from the Company's 100% owned Karowe diamond mine in Botswana.
+In April 2021, this agreement was subsequently extended for a 24-month period, effective from January 1, 2021 to December 31, 2022.